graninas/cpp_parsec_free/README.md

 Experimental implementation of monadic parsers similar to Haskell's Parsec but in C++ using Free monads as engine.

-The design of the library is not ideal for now.
+The design of the library is not finished for now.
+Combinators are currently divided into two layers: `ParserL` and `ParserT`.
+These layers should be unified to eliminate the difference in usage.

 Requirements
 ------------